LMFrutos/Bell_BallMilling/README.md

     ```

 3.  **Install the package:**
-    The project includes a `Bell_BallMilling.toml` file.
-For `pip` to recognize it as a standard project definition file, it should be named `pyproject.toml`.

-    **Rename the file:**
+    Run the installation with `pip` from the project's root directory (the one containing `pyproject.toml`).
+This command will automatically read the `pyproject.toml` file, install all required dependencies (`numpy`, `scipy`, `matplotlib`), and set up the command-line script.

     ```bash
-    # For Unix/macOS
-    mv Bell_BallMilling.toml pyproject.toml

-    # For Windows
-    ren Bell_BallMilling.toml pyproject.toml
-    ```

-    Now, run the installation with `pip`.
-This command reads the `pyproject.toml` file and automatically installs all required dependencies (`numpy`, `scipy`, `matplotlib`).

-    ```bash
     pip install .
     ```

-This will install the project and its dependencies into your virtual environment.
+This makes the `bell-ballmilling` command available in your terminal.

-## Usage
+## How to Run

-After installation, you can run the calculation script.
-The program expects three input files to be present in the directory from which you run it.
+After installation, you can run the calculation script using the `bell-ballmilling` command.
+The program expects the input files to be present in the directory where you run the command.

 1.  **Prepare your input files.**
-    An example set of files is provided in the `example_files/input_files/` directory.
-Copy them to the root directory of the project to run a test case:
+    An example set is provided in the `example/input_files/` directory.
+For a quick test, copy them to your current working directory (the project root):

     ```bash
     # For Unix/macOS
-    cp example_files/input_files/* .
+    cp example/input_files/* .

     # For Windows
-    copy example_files\input_files\* .
+    copy example\input_files\* .
     ```

     The required files are: